anoochit/drupal2blogger/README.md

 USAGE INSTRUCTIONS

-(a) Download drupal2blogger to the server that hosts the Drupal database,
+a.
+Download drupal2blogger to the server that hosts the Drupal database,
     and make sure it's accessible.
-(b) Modify the contents of my_data.php to match your database and Blogger
+b.
+Modify the contents of my_data.php to match your database and Blogger
     layout.
-(c) Execute it and download the XML file.
+c.
+Execute it and download the XML file.
 It should contain the content
     information of your Drupal 7 website.
-(d) Log in to Blogger, and export your blog.
+d.
+Log in to Blogger, and export your blog.
 The export link can be found
-    at Setting->Other->Export blog.
+    at `Setting->Other->Export` blog.
 (2012/08/15)
-    Optionally pretty-print the Blogger export file, e.g., xml_pp blog-08-15-2012.xml > blogger.xml
+    Optionally pretty-print the Blogger export file, e.g., `xml_pp blog-08-15-2012.xml > blogger.xml`
-(e) Insert the contents of the Drupal 7 XML (from (c)) right before the
+e.
+Insert the contents of the Drupal 7 XML (from (c)) right before the
-    terminal </feed> in blogger.xml.
+    terminal `</feed>` in blogger.xml.
-(f) Import blogger.xml into Blogger.
+f.
+Import blogger.xml into Blogger.